Die (comics and role-playing game)

-Die (stylized as DIE) is a horror/fantasy comic book about role-playing games, influenced by the portal fantasy and LitRPG literary genres, written by Kieron Gillen and illustrated by Stephanie Hans.
-The series focuses on a group of British adults who are drawn back to an icosahedron-shaped world they originally visited as teenagers; the group left behind a friend upon their original escape and never discussed the experience.
-It was published by Image Comics and ran for twenty issues, beginning in December 2018 and ending in September 2021.
+Die (stylized as DIE) is both a horror/fantasy comic book about role-playing games, and an interconnected tabletop role-playing game system.
+The comic book and role-playing game were developed simultaneously, with content from one crossing into the other, and vice versa.
+Both the comic book and the role-playing game were written by Kieron Gillen and illustrated by Stephanie Hans.
+Die was influenced by the portal fantasy and LitRPG literary genres.

+The comic book series focuses on a group of British adults who are drawn back to an icosahedron-shaped world they originally visited as teenagers; the group left behind a friend upon their original escape and never discussed the experience.
+It was published by Image Comics and ran for twenty issues across four five-issue arcs (Fantasy Heartbreaker, Split the Party, The Great Game, and Bleed), beginning in December 2018 and ending in September 2021.
+The comic won the British Fantasy Award for "Best Comic / Graphic Novel" in 2020 and 2021 and was a finalist for the Hugo Award for Best Graphic Story or Comic three times.

-It won the British Fantasy Award for "Best Comic / Graphic Novel" in 2020 and 2021 and was a finalist for the Hugo Award in "Best Graphic Story or Comic" three times.
-Gillen and Hans also created a role-playing game adaptation of Die with British publisher Rowan, Rook and Deckard; the game was successively funded via Kickstarter in May 2022 and the digital edition was released in November 2022.
+Gillen and Hans created the role-playing game complement to the comic book with British publisher Rowan, Rook and Decard.
+The game was funded via Kickstarter in May 2022.
+The digital edition was released in November 2022 with the hardcover edition following in June 2023.
+The game won "Best Role-playing Game Core Product" at the 2023 Origins Awards.